 Take action: Go to the Social Security Administration’s website to see your estimated benefits.
-If you’ve paid into the Social Security system, you can create an account and pull up a statement showing what you’ll earn by claiming benefits at various ages.
+If you’ve paid into the Social Security system while working, you can create an account and pull up a statement showing what you’ll earn by claiming benefits at various ages.
+Also:

 - Hire a certified financial planner to review your retirement plan, income and expenses with you.